Traders In Anguish as Gikomba Market Goes Up in Flames Again

 This is the second fire to be reported at the popular market this month and the fifth this year.

-The cause of the fire is yet to be established but traders alleged a human hand in the perennial fires.
+The cause of the fire is yet to be established but traders allege a human hand in the perennial fires.

 The fire broke out in the wee hours of Sunday morning despite the heavy rains experienced in Nairobi last night.